jonandernovella/prompt-engineering/exercises/image_generation.md

 Creates an image which looks painted.
 If you try to add `3d render`, you will get an image which is unnaturally sharp etc.

+## Keywords

+### Word order
+While the words behave kind of like key words (grammar is not that important), word order can actually matter and do so in non-intuitive ways.

+### _medium_
+Thinking of the prompt as a set of keywords, there are some general components we can think of.
+In the example above, we added key words which tried to control the _medium_ the image looks to be created in.
+Other good words can be `pencil drawing`, `crayon drawing`, `oil painting`, `black and white photograph`, `watercolor`, `vector illustration` etc. Also adding adjectives describing this like `wet oil painting` or `blue pencil drawing`

+### style modifiers
+You can modify the style in other ways, a common example is to add `in the style of X`, where `X` is the name of some prolific artist.
+Other commonly used words are based on popular online art communities like `art station`, `deviant art`.
+While these are more subtle in style, they will tend to generate images which might be popular in these communities.

+Other style modifiers are those that describe something about the image such as `sloppy`, `exquisite`, `high resolution`, `4k`, `old`, `antique`.

+### Subject and scene
+You might have a subject in mind, but it often helps with overall quality if you also express the scene of the subjects.
+So instead of just `fluffy cat`, it could be `fluffy cat on a sofa`.

 ## Excercise 1 - splash image for presenation

 You've been invited to give a presentation at the regional innovation hub to present your research and you expertise.
 The seminar is open to the general public, so the talk will need to be on a popoular scientific level. **Create a splash image to be shown on the first slide together with the title of your pop-sci presentation**.